lchaney/Sagebrush_Mort/README.md

 ###Report of R figures and results

-To reprodcue R figures and results from statistical analysis, a markdown report has been made (`Sagebrush_Mort.Rmd`).
+To reprodcue R figures and results from statistical analysis, a html report is created using markdown (`Sagebrush_Mort.Rmd`).

 To run the report in RStudio the “Knit” command (Ctrl+Shift+K) will render the document and display a preview of it.